-Mathematics ICT or Computer Science
+Mathematics Science

-Science Religious Studies
+Religious Studies Physical Education

-Physical Education Personal, Social and Health Education
+Personal, Social and Health Education

-In the core subjects, pupils are ranked in order of the Key Stage 3 level or GCSE grade achieved in their Year 9 examinations.
-This data is used to create new sets and six parallel top sets continue instead of four.
+In the core subjects, pupils are ranked in order of the GCSE grade achieved in their Year 9 examinations.
+This data is used to create new sets and four parallel top sets continue.
 Most pupils will remain in the same set throughout Years 10 and 11, although a small number may be moved when progress is reviewed.